Achievement Recognition Program

 Diplomates also receive:

-- Acknowledgement on our AAJ Diplomates and ASTA Awardees page
+- Acknowledgment on our AAJ Diplomates and ASTA Awardees page

 - Acknowledgment at the AAJ Annual Convention awards reception the year that you achieve Diplomate status